smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * for each bus which is on the broadcast-bus-list - broadcast modified packet over this bus

-  + right before broadcasting each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting time which passes between beginning receiving the incoming packet and beginning transmitting the outgoing packet. **TODO: <0 ?**
+  + right before broadcasting each modified packet - further modify all DELAY (including TARGET-REPLY-DELAY) fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting time which passes between beginning receiving the incoming packet and beginning transmitting the outgoing packet. **TODO: <0 ?**

+On target Device, Samp-From-Santa-Data-Packet waits until reply payload is ready (which is almost immediately if IS-PROBE is set, including 'discovery' packets, see below), then it is processed as follows:

+* if TARGET-DELAY (expressed in DELAY-UNITs) has not passed yet, Device waits until TARGET-DELAY passes

+  + if the incoming packet has TARGET-COLLECT-LAST-HOPS flag set (which is normally set for all the packets which have IS-PROBE flag), then target Device traces all the incoming packets addressed to it and having the same REQUEST-ID and makes a list extra-last-hops consisting of LAST-HOP headers from all of them
+  + when sending Samp-To-Santa-Data-Or-Error-Packet reply back, target Device adds LAST-INCOMING-HOP extra header for LAST-HOP within incoming packet, *plus* LAST-INCOMING-HOP headers for extra-last-hops (if such list exists, see above)

 If IS-PROBE flag is set, then PAYLOAD is treated differently.
 When destination receives Samp-From-Santa-Data-Packet with IS-PROBE flag set, destination doesn't pass PAYLOAD to upper-layer protocol.
 Instead, destination processes the packet in the same way as described for the processing of Samp-Unicast-Data-Packet with IS-PROBE flag set.
 A special case of Samp-From-Santa-Data-Packet with IS-PROBE set is when Target-Address is Root (=0).
 Such packets (a.k.a. 'discovery' packets) are ignored by Root, but are replied to only by Devices which are not paired yet (i.e. have no node id).
 All such 'discovery' packets with Target-Address=0 MUST have IS-PROBE flag set.